 People and life of Tibetans, Tibet- Qinghai serve as a home to Tibetan, Monba, Luoba, and a few other people.
 Tibetan People number an estimate of 7.8 million.
 Significant Tibetan minorities also live outside of Tibet Autonomous Region (TAR) in China, and in India, Nepal, and Bhutan.
 Inside Tibet Autonomous Region, the Tibetans are the main inhabitants with a population of more than 3 million.
 Tibetan are extremely warm and hospitable to their guests.
-According to 2010 census, the population of Tibet totalled little more than 3 million and among them which, 92.8% Tibetan, 6.1% Han, 0.3% Monpa, 0.3% Hui2.236 0.2% others ethnic groups.
+According to the 2010 census, the population of Tibet totalled little more than 3 million and among them which, 92.8% Tibetan, 6.1% Han, 0.3% Monpa, 0.3% Hui2.236 0.2% other ethnic groups.

 The Monba people have lived on the Tibet Plateau since ancient times.
 Most of them are distributed in Monyul in the south and some are scattered in Medog, Nyingchi and Cona counties.

 The Lhoba people are mainly found in Lhoyu of southeastern Tibet, with some scattered in Mailing, Medog, Zayu, Lhunze and Nang counties.

 Minor of the Hui people living in Tibet today are descendants of the Hui who moved over from Gansu, Shaanxi, Qinghai, Sichuan and Yunnan provinces during the Qing Dynasty (1644-1911), also few came from Central Asia.
 But most of them came after the ’90s.
 Most of them live in cities and towns of Lhasa, Shigatse and Chamdo.
 They work in commerce, handicrafts or animal slaughtering.

 Since the Qing Dynasty, many Han people have moved to Tibet.
 Some have been assimilated into the Tibetan ethnicity.
 Today, most Han people living in Tibet are technicians, workers, teachers, medical workers and officials from other provinces, municipalities and autonomous regions.